wutsi/wutsi-codegen/src/doc/Server.md

-  -service_cache        OPTIONAL - Attach a cache to the API -service_logger       OPTIONAL - Attach a logger to the API -service_database     OPTIONAL - Attach a database to the API -service_queue        OPTIONAL - Attach a queue to the API
+  -service_cache        OPTIONAL - Attach a cache to the API -service_logger       OPTIONAL - Attach a logger to the API -service_database     OPTIONAL - Attach a database to the API -service_mqueue       OPTIONAL - Attach a message queue to the API
 ```

 ## Output